What are the Best Animation Schools in Ireland? ACR Takes a Look.

 Bray Institute of Further Education, Bray, Ireland

-Bray Institute of Further Education (BIFE) is home to the Media and Performing Arts Department, which houses the Creative Media Program.
-The one-year program explores both physical and computer generated effects.
+Bray Institute of Further Education (BIFE) houses the Media and Performing Arts Department, which is home to the Creative Media Program.
+This one-year program explores both physical and computer generated effects.
 Per BIFE, “students will design and create 3D animated characters and integrate them into a short film.
 Students will also study physical effects using latex and makeup to create photorealistic zombies, scars and gunshot wounds.”

 Sample courses include Animation, 3D Modeling & Animation, 3 Dimensional Computer Graphics, Digital Editing, Specialized Make-up Effects, Cinematography Camera Operations, Communications, and Work Experience.
 Students will complete the program with an “impressive” portfolio and a level 5 QQI Certificate.

 NUI Galway, Galway, Ireland

 NUI Galway is home to the College of Arts, Social Sciences, & Celtic Studies.
 Here students can earn an MA/Postgraduate Diploma in Digital Media.
 Per the College, the interdisciplinary program is “delivered by combining expertise from the Huston School of Film and Digital Media, the discipline of Information Technology, and the Digital Enterprise Research Institute (DERI).”
 The MA program covers 2D and 3D Animation, 3D Modeling, Emerging Web Media, and E-Learning.

 A unique aspect of the program is “assessment.”
 Per the school, “assessment is by both practical and written tasks, and includes presentations, reports, video essays, short films, websites, designs and animations.”
 Students will also complete an end-of-year digital media project “which gives students the opportunity to specialize in a specific area of the program and develop their technical skills and creativity in a real-world context.”

 To find animation schools in your area and abroad, try our program locator here.